mavlyutovrus/logan/README.md

 Output filename - where to put extracted templates (if you put “-” then it will write templates to stdout)

-Notice: it is normal that the tool might extract many templates per one log call expression, since frequently there are several ways of how to expand or replace values of variable and expressions.
+Notice: it is normal that the tool might extract many templates per one log call expression, since frequently there are several ways to expand or replace values of variables and expressions.

 </ol>